Probiotics for Histamine Intolerance: What You Need to Know

 Bacteria are involved both in the production and degradation of histamine.

-When we consume food containing the semi-essential amino acid, histidine, certain types of bacteria within the gut can convert this amino acid into histamine.
-This conversion increases internal histamine levels - even if the food itself was not considered high in histamine.
+When we consume foods containing the semi-essential amino acid, histidine, certain types of bacteria within the gut can convert this amino acid into histamine.
+This conversion increases internal histamine levels - even if the food itself was not considered a histamine-rich food.

-In most cases, the conversion of histidine to histamine is non-problematic.
+In most cases, the conversion of histidine to histamine is non-problematic and even beneficial.

-As you can see, there are several bacterial paths promoting histamine intolerance - but, when it comes to symptoms, all roads lead to Rome.
+As you can see, there are several bacterial paths promoting histamine intolerance.

-But why the heck is your gut bacteria so out of whack?
+But why the heck is your gut bacteria so out of whack to begin with?

 There are several reasons these bacterial populations can go haywire, including illness, pathogenic invasion, dietary factors, antibiotic use, chronic stress and other environmental and lifestyle influences.

-Factors such as nutrient deficiencies, symptoms and underlying causes will vary across histamine intolerant individuals.
-But, in nearly all cases, straightening out your diet and finding the right probiotic for histamine intolerance are essential.
+In nearly all cases, eating a diet based on low histamine foods and finding the right probiotic for histamine intolerance are essential.

-In an attempt to restore gut bacterial balance, many people turn to probiotics for histamine intolerance.
+In an attempt to restore gut bacterial balance, many people naturally turn to probiotics for histamine intolerance.
 Numerous studies have shown that probiotics may improve gut bacterial populations and improve overall health.
 So this is generally a great solution.

-For this exact reason, grabbing any random bottle of probiotics for histamine intolerance off the shelf is one of the biggest mistakes you can make if you’re histamine intolerant - even if you've heard it's the best probiotic on the market.
+Grabbing any random bottle of probiotics off the shelf is one of the biggest mistakes you can make if you’re histamine intolerant.
+Even if you've heard it's the best probiotic on the market.

-Almost all probiotics will contain strains of bacteria that produce histamine and, therefore, adding these into your body can further throw off your bacterial balance and worsen symptoms.
+Almost all probiotics will contain strains of bacteria that produce histamine and, therefore, they possess the ability to throw off your bacterial balance and worsen symptoms.

 I have many, many clients who have experienced this and, as you can imagine, it’s not fun.
-It’s a waste of time, money, and a lot of extra suffering, only to worsen their condition.
+It’s a waste of time, money, and a lot of unnecessary suffering.